joew4ng/footballnet/README.md

 Footballnet contains club data and football player data such as Premier League, La Liga, Serie A, Bundesliga, Ligue 1 and China Super League.

-FootballNET hat only Premier League now, more detail will comme soon.
+FootballNET has only Premier League clubs data now, more detail will comme soon.
-If you are interested in footballNET, please contact with me(zhewangjob@hotmail.com). we can work togrther.
+If you are interested in footballNET, please contact with me(zhewangjob@hotmail.com). we can work togrther. :)